 The first twist was establishing a reading goal for the school.
 The principal challenged the students, "I bet you can't read a million minutes."
-While it seemed a daunting goal, we were rightly motivated and believed it was doable.
-To manage the record-keeping, the teachers kept a simple log sheet to record the number of minutes and the number of students each day.
+While it seemed a daunting goal, we believed with the right motivation, it was doable.
+To manage the record-keeping, the teachers kept a simple log sheet on which they recorded the number of minutes and the number of students each day.
 The same was true for the dormitories.
-The logs came to me on Friday, and with my secretary's help, we tallied the weekly cumulative minutes for the entire student body.
+The logs came to me on Friday, and with the help of an assistant, we tallied the cumulative minutes for the entire student body on a weekly basis.

 To keep track of the school-wide total, two of our dormitory staff had the task of creating a visual aid in the cafeteria, a campus facility that everyone in the school visited frequently.
 Using sheets of paper, they created the "road to reading" that started up and down walls, winding round and round, and even across the ceiling.
-Each sheet represented so many minutes students read.
-And over the weeks and months, we observed the reading road as it became longer and longer and longer.
+Each sheet represented so many minutes read.
+And over the weeks and months, we observed the reading road as it became longer.

-When implementing SSR, the administration invited the student council to decide the reward if the students reached the goal.
+When the administration implemented SSR, they invited the student council to decide the reward if the students reach the goal.
 The student council's decision surprised us: All the staff had to come to school dressed as punk rockers.
 While the reward seemed rather strange, the administration accepted it and promised to participate fully.

 Throughout the year, the "road to reading" consumed the cafeteria-the walls and ceiling declaring progress.
 And the students achieved the challenging goal three weeks before the end of the school year.
 Celebration time!
-The long-awaited day arrived for the staff to become punk rockers, and our cooperation was at its full!
+The long-awaited day arrived for the staff to become punk rockers, and did we ever cooperate.
 I remember black leather vests, pink hair, funky sunglasses, chains, and wrist spikes.
 We looked as if we were attending a Halloween party!
-But the important thing was the success-an ambitious, significant goal reached and surpassed.
+But the important thing was success-an ambitious, significant goal reached and surpassed.

-In the next year, the administration increased the goal to 1,100,000 minutes.
+The next year the administration increased the goal to 1,100,000 minutes.
 This time, the faculty sponsor of the student council guided these leaders to choose a reward more in line with reading.
 This time the staff had to dress in their favorite story or comic book character.
 Again, the staff proudly honored the students' success.
-The principal dressed as Cruella De Vil from 101 Dalmatians, a PE coach was Hagar the Horrible from the comic strip, and two female teachers were the Queen of Hearts and Little Red Riding Hood.
-I came as the muppet Kermit the Frog.
+The principal dressed as Cruella De Vil from 101 Dalmatians, a PE coach was Hagar the Horrible from the comic strip, two female teachers were the Queen of Hearts and Little Red Riding Hood.
+I came as the muppet, Kermit the Frog.
 And there were more.
 What an imaginative, creative staff!